-The following screenshots come from my Sunday paper.
-The article was published in the Observer on the 19th August 2015.
+The following screenshots come from a Sunday Observer of the 19th August 2015.

 Metaphors of loss abound in this particularly distressing newspaper article.
 I am referring to judgmental language that we can all too easily use to describe the lives and experiences of others.